 Twenty anime, people.
 I’m kicking off the new year strong with renewed vigor and bigger things in store, so I figured why not just load my plate with as much anime as possible?
 This season didn’t seem to have any immediate blockbusters when I was scrolling through its offerings, but that’s the point of digging deep into the selection.
 I’m here to lay out what anime surprised, delighted, and repulsed in Winter 2016.
 If you are looking for new anime to follow, then I hope something on this list can appeal to you.
 I’m starting with what I dropped and will work my way up to the most memorable!

 The final season of 2015 fared well for anime enthusiasts and distant onlookers alike with anime breaking new ground in popularity and mainstream appeal.
 This season’s selection seemed to be carried by a mighty few.
-I say that because normally there are a lot of anime that are hovering on greatness but jump in and out of that tier throughout the season, but this time all the anime were easily identifiable as terrific or mediocre right from the start with hardly any change in their quality.
+I say that because normally there are a lot of anime that are hovering on greatness but jump in and out of that tier throughout the season.
+This time, however, all the anime were easily identifiable as terrific or mediocre right from the start with hardly any change in their quality.

 I dropped a lot of anime later in this season, which is unlike me.
 There felt like such a lack of potential in so many of them that my inner-completionist didn’t even have the patience to see them through to the end.
 That’s rather foreboding, but there’s still fantastic stuff to talk about because what started good, stayed good, and that’s very rare these days.
-Continue reading
+Save for this first entry in this season review… Continue reading